romarcg/thymio_course_skeleton/assignment/README.md

 2. Using the `wall` world file write a controller to move the MyT towards a wall somewhere in front of it; the wall is not necessarily orthogonal to the direction the MyT is originally pointing to.
 Write a contrexcersieoller in such a way that the MyT moves straight ahead until it is close to the wall (without hitting the wall), then turns in such a way to face the wall.

-3. Using the controller built in *task 2*, once the MyT arrives close to the wall, it  now turns in such a way that it is facing opposite to the wall, then moves in such a way that its reference frame (i.e. `base_link` from `tf` tree) is as close as possible to 2 meters from the wall.
+3. Using the controller built in *task 2*, once the MyT arrives close to the wall, it  now turns in such a way that it is facing opposite to the wall, then moves in such a way that its reference frame (i.e. `base_link` in `tf` tree) is as close as possible to 2 meters from the wall.

 For *task 1* we request (in addition to the code) an `rviz` snapshot of the `odometry visualization` trace.